When you think of lions, do you think of affection? Come learn about the surprising ways of lions and write a roaring good poem.

 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” Things Invisible.
+This time, we’re going to “form” a satin bow. 🙂

-This week’s poetry prompt asks you to imagine yourself a winding thread.
-Join us, animate yourself into a long, thin strand, and create poetry.
+This week’s poetry prompt asks you to imagine yourself as soft, luxurious satin or velvet.
+Join us, animate yourself into the hopes, dreams, and potential of these sumptuous fabrics and create poetry.

 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” horizons.
+This time, we’re going to “form” a tunnel. 🙂

-This week’s poetry prompt asks you to imagine yourself a snowflake.
-Join us, animate yourself into a tiny crystal of ice, and create poetry.
+This week’s poetry prompt asks you to guide the path of travelers and become Bridges & Tunnels.
+Join us, animate yourself into a soaring bridge or a passage—and create poetry.